Competition

 entry forms and the application fees, must be presented to

-the competition registration table by 10AM on Saturday,
+the competition registration table between

-assigned to each flute at registration.
-Judging will be
+identification number will be assigned to each flute at

-“blind” in that the judges will be aware of only the
+will be aware of only the identification numbers.

 - The names of the award